microdevops-com/accounting/README.md

 touch .ssh/.keep
 ```

-Push project repository to GitLab and make sure image is built and pushed to registry.
+Push project repository to GitLab and make sure pipeline ran, image is built and pushed to registry.

 Make `.env` for local tests like:
 ```